APLMOOC/APLMOOC/docs/course/ch2/part6.md

 2
 ```

-The monadic ravel operator , can be used to “unravel” a matrix into a vector of its elements in left-right top-down order, called ravel order.
+The monadic ravel operator , can be used to "unravel" a matrix into a vector of its elements in left-right top-down order, called ravel order.
 Dyadically, the catenate , function glues two arrays together along a common axis.

 ```apl
        ARRAY ← 2 2 2 ⍴ 1 2 3 4 5 6 7 8